kryzar/LoLaTeXcv/README.md

 \end{lltxItemize}
 ```

-This is just a slightly modified `itemize` environment.
-This one has a title, uses bullets as symbols and has no indentation.
-That is basically it.
-I use it for… lists.
+The `lltxItemize`environment is a modified `itemize` environment.
+It has a title, uses bullets as symbols and has no indentation.
 As an example, here is the list of mathematics books I read outside of my degrees.

 ```latex
 \begin{lltxItemize}{Lectures assidues}